VHRanger/nodevectors/README.md

 ## Why is it so fast?

-We leverage [CSRGraphs](https://github.com/VHRanger/CSRGraph) to do the random walks.
-This uses CSR graph representations and a lot of Numba usage.
+We leverage [CSRGraphs](https://github.com/VHRanger/CSRGraph) for most algorithms.
+This uses CSR graph representations and a lot of Numba JIT'ed procedures.